Grade 12 - Leadership Year

 The AP Macroeconomics course provides students with a thorough understanding of the principles of economics and how economists use those principles to examine aggregate economic behavior.
 Students learn how the measures of economic performance, such as gross domestic product (GDP), inflation, and unemployment are constructed and how to apply them to evaluate the macroeconomic conditions of an economy.
 The course recognizes the global nature of economics and provides ample opportunities to examine the impact of international trade and finance on national economies.
 Various economic schools of thought are introduced as students consider solutions to economic problems.
 Students are encouraged to have already taken Entrepreneurship 12 or Introduction to Business 11 in preparation for this course.

-This senior level course will allow the students to be immersed into the theory and practical aspects of Entrepreneurship.
-Entrepreneurship in the last two decades has been looked at and considered a salve for many of the economic ailments of our times.
+This senior level course will allow the students to be immersed into the theory and practical aspects of entrepreneurship.
 In addition to extensive study of theory, the students will participate in “Project Innovation “ which will challenge them to run a business for a brief period with minimal funding, experience or help.
 The students will face some very interesting challenges and situations which will make the theory presented later more meaningful.
 For a large part of the year the students will be required to create a venture from scratch and then implement that venture during the annual Brentwood Regatta in April.
 Students invest their own money and reap the benefits of their diligence and creativity.
 This project gives all of the students’ practical experience in many of the problems and challenges the entrepreneur faces each and every day.

 Financial Accounting 12